Last Updated on September 26, 2021 by Avia

 These are a few extraordinary gifts your swan sign offers.
 These gifts also keep you swimming away from chaos.
 For example, if you get the slightest whiff of hysteria, you make a beeline in the opposite direction.
 No drama for you, mamma.
 Uh, uh.
 This behavior keeps life relatively clean, calm and orderly for you.
 And you highly regard order.
 Many of you figure there should be a place for everything, and you’re usually the one to put everything in the right place too.

-Of course, with every gift, there's usually a cross to bear.
-Your compulsion for order and precision can make you neurotic if you're not self-aware.
-Many of you can be over critical, which can lead to viewing the world with a negative lens.
+Of course, with every gift, there’s usually a cross to bear.
+Your compulsion for order and precision can make you neurotic if you’re not self-aware.
+Many of you can be over-critical, which can lead to viewing the world with a negative lens.
 Swans are incredibly aware of their environment, which is a good thing.
-However, swans are ever-vigilant in looking for threat...especially in terms of threat to their family.
-This is also good - but not when it's taken to extreme.
-When hypervigilance is in play, you might see threat looming in every corner of life.
-Just be aware that it's highly unlikely a problem lurks behind every blade of grass.
+However, swans are ever-vigilant in looking for threat…especially in terms of threat to their family.
+This is also good – but not when it’s taken to extreme.
+When hypervigilance is in play, you might see a threat looming in every corner of life.
+Just be aware that it’s highly unlikely a problem lurks behind every blade of grass.
 Keep to your rational, practical ways by preparing for potential problems, while appreciating the good stuff that abounds in your environment too.

 That sharp eye for potential threat stems from a need to preserve purity.
 You can’t bear to witness something beautiful and pristine be marred or soiled.
 This really strikes a chord when it comes to your children, pets, a cause your passionate about, or anything you love dearly.
 You’re a shrewd, self-controlled swan….but woe be to the fool who messes with your brood.
 Whoa.
 Not pretty. -Ever seen a swan go ballistic when she thinks her babies are in trouble?
 Let’s just say anybody who’s been stupid enough to meddle with a swan’s cygnet (baby swan), the keyword here is: “RUN!”
 By nature, you are not quick-tempered.
 Nevertheless, when it comes to defending the defenseless or protecting that which you hold precious…you’re gonna go Medieval on somebody if they mess with your beloved’s.